 Frequently Asked Questions

-Once the dry eye condition is treated and symptoms are reduced or eliminated, contact lenses can be tried.
-Certain soft contact lens materials work better than others for dry eyes.
-Also, GP lenses are sometimes better than soft lenses for dry eye sufferers, since these lenses don't dry out the way soft lenses can.
+After we have the dry eyes properly treated and your symptoms are manageable, you can try contact lenses.
+Some soft contact lens materials work better than others for dry eyes.
+Sometimes GP lenses are better for dry eye sufferers since they don’t dry out the way soft lenses can.